amitc9der/web_projects/src/projects/chat_room/README.md

 - Other users connect to the host
 - Messages are relayed through the host to all peers
 - No data goes through a central server (except initial signaling)
+- New users only see messages sent after they join (no history)

 ## How to Use